datasciencecookbook/datasciencecookbook.github.io/ingredients/index.md

 - [Building a data pipeline from scratch on AWS](https://towardsdatascience.com/building-a-data-pipeline-from-scratch-on-aws-35f139420ebc?source=false---------5) (TDS)

 #### Certifications
-A note on certifications — the military overfocuses on them.
-Taking a course to get one of these certifications is a license to learn, not an end in itself.
+A note on certifications — the military highly values them, perhaps overly so in the context of data science.
+Taking a course to get one of these certifications is a license to learn, but not an end in itself.
 If you don’t use the skills, they will atrophy and all your left is a certificate.
 Also, don’t believe anyone who tells you that getting a single certification will get you a $200,000 salary as a civilian.

 <br><br>
 ![AWS Certifications](/assets/ingredients/aws_certs.png)<br>